-SummaryHow to migrate a site or workflow to a new site or environment
+TOPICHow to migrate a site or workflow to a new site or environment.

-Also of note, anytime you perform a site migration using the stsadm.exe export/import commands, you will need to use the NWAdmin.exe PrepareSiteForExport and FixSiteAfterImport commands to realign workflows.
+Also of note, anytime a site migration is performed using the stsadm.exe export/import commands, it is necessary to use the NWAdmin.exe PrepareSiteForExport and FixSiteAfterImport commands to realign workflows.
 The PrepareSiteForExport command adds metadata to the site in the form of a file named SiteMetaData.xml stored in the hidden NintexWorkflows library on the site.
 This file is used when the site is imported to update the list ids used in the workflow.
-The FixSiteAfterImport command makes use of metadata in a file named SiteMetaData.xml stored in the hidden NintexWorkflows library on the site,
+The FixSiteAfterImport command makes use of metadata in a file named SiteMetaData.xml stored in the hidden NintexWorkflows library on the site, generated with PrepareSiteForExport.